Adopted March 27, 1980; Amended March 18, 1985, September 30, 1999, April 13, 2002, December 1, 2006, November 22, 2010, and March 24, 2017.

 ARTICLE III.
 NOMINATIONS AND ELECTIONS

 Section 1.
-The Executive Board shall appoint a Nominating Committee to consist of one (1) to three (3) members.
-The chair of the committee shall be designated by the board.
+The President shall appoint a Nominating Committee to consist of one (1) to three (3) members.
+The chair of the committee shall be designated by the President.
 No member may serve consecutive terms on the committee.
 Current Executive Board members are not eligible to serve.

-Section 2.The Nominating Committee shall present not less than one candidate for each elected office: Vice-President/President Elect, Treasurer, Secretary, and Column Editor.
+Section 2.The Nominating Committee shall present not less than one candidate for each elected office: Vice-President/President Elect, Treasurer, and Secretary.
 Nominations may also be entered by petition of two (2) voting members and shall be filed with the Nominating Committee in time to be submitted with its nominations.
+The Nominating Committee shall post a message to AASL’s listserv to remind members of the deadline and guidelines to submit nominations.

 Section 3.
-The names of all nominees, whether selected by the Committee or entered by petition shall be submitted to the President by January 1 of each year.
+The names of all nominees, whether selected by the Committee or entered by petition shall be submitted to the President at least 45 days before the annual business meeting and announced to the membership at least 20 days before the annual business meeting.

 ARTICLE IV.
 TERMS OF OFFICE